See Tristan Thompson Reunite With "Princess" True After His Trip to Greece - E! Online

 True Thompson is all smiles while spending some quality time with her dad.

-Tristan Thompson posted a photo of himself with his and Khloe Kardashian's daughter to Instagram July 25, captioning the picture my "my princess."
+Tristan Thompson posted a photo of himself with his and Khloe Kardashian's daughter to Instagram July 25, captioning the picture "my princess."
 The selfie showed the basketball player, 31, and the 4-year-old smiling from ear to ear as they lounged on the trampoline.

 The snapshot came days after Tristan returned from a trip to Mykonos, Greece, where he was spotted holding hands with a mystery woman.
 And True isn't the only one in his family he's seen since returning from vacation.
 Over the weekend, the athlete posted a photo of himself and his 5-year-old son Prince Thompson, who he shares with ex Jordan Craig, wearing matching outfits.
 (Tristan is also the father of a 7-month-old son named Theo Thompson, whose mother is Maralee Nichols).